Graduate Certificate in Urban Computing

-The certificate in Urban Computing, currently under the approval process, trains students in the latest methods in analyzing massive datasets to study key issues concerning urban populations.
+The certificate in Urban Computing certificate trains students in the latest methods in analyzing massive datasets to study key issues concerning urban populations.
 This is a specialized certificate that accompanies either the Masters or Ph.D. you will complete in your field through other coursework.

 - Learn to model cities, develop large-scale statistical models, and use data mining and visualization technologies to pose and answer questions.

 - Work in blended project teams with people from a variety of disciplines.